 We are required to estimate accrued expenses as part of our process of preparing financial statements.
 Examples of areas in which subjective judgments may be required include costs associated with services provided by contract organizations for preclinical development, manufacturing of clinical materials, and clinical trials.
 We accrue for costs incurred as the services are being provided by monitoring the status of the trials or services provided, and the invoices received from our external service providers.
-In the case of clinical trials, a portion of the cost normally relates to the projected cost to treat a patient in our trials and we recognize this cost over the term of the study based on the number of patients enrolled in the trial on an ongoing basis.
+In the case of clinical trials, a portion of the estimated cost normally relates to the projected cost to treat a patient in the trials, and this cost is recognized based on the number of patients enrolled in the trial.
+Other indirect costs are generally recognized on a straight-line basis over the estimated period of the study.
 As actual costs become known to us, we adjust our accruals.
 To date, our estimates have not differed significantly from the actual costs incurred.
 However, subsequent changes in estimates may result in a material change in our accruals, which could also materially affect our balance sheet and results of operations.